Wandandian: Country

+The Wandandian lands extended over an estimated 1,400 mi2 from Ulladulla to around Munna Munnora Creek or the Minnamurra River around Kiama.
+To their south were the Walbunja.
+The tribes to their west were the Ngunawal and Walgalu.
+Their connection with Wodi Wodi people to the north is debated, however a widely held understanding is that Wandandian and Wodi Wodi peoples are the same tribe (their Dharumba language is also mutually understood and with understood by Dharawal and Dhurga speakers) and that the pronunciation is depends on northern or southern tribal people who shared information with interested missionaries, ethnographers, linguists and others.

 People

 Norman Tindale cites a report by a Richard Dawsey reprinted in one of the early volumes edited by Edward Micklethwaite Curr, regarding the tribes from Jervis Bay to Mount Dromedary, as referring to the Wandandian.
-According to this reference, the tribes divided themselves into two classes, the Piindri (tree climbers) and the Kathoongal (fishermen), and that according to their mythological lore the earth had been once devastated and had to be repopulated by people from the moon.
+According to this reference, the tribes divided themselves into two classes, the Piindri (tree climbers) and the Kathoongal (fishermen), and that according to their mythological lore the Earth had been once devastated and had to be repopulated by people from the Moon.

 Aboriginal union organiser for the Builders Labourers Federation Kevin "Cookie" Cook was a Yuin and Wandandian man.

+The Jerrinja people are a contemporary clan of the Wandi Wandi/Wandiwandian people, direct descendants of the surviving Wandi Wandi tribal members during the nineteenth century.